bracerino/uMLIP-Interactive/README.md

 The application also **supports selective dynamics in POSCAR** files, preserving the set constraints for specific atoms.

 #### References
 - If you like the app, 📖 **please cite** the following work (arXiv, preprint): [Lebeda, M., Drahokoupil, J., Mazáčová, V., & Vlčák, P. (2025).
-Revealing interstitial energetics in Ti-23Nb-0.7Ta-2Zr gum metal base alloy via universal machine learning interatomic potentials. arXiv preprint.](https://arxiv.org/abs/2512.05568)
+Revealing interstitial energetics in Ti-23Nb-0.7Ta-2Zr gum metal base alloy via universal machine learning interatomic potentials.
+Journal of Materials Research and Technology.](https://www.sciencedirect.com/science/article/pii/S2238785426004540)
 - Please also 📖 cite the **[Atomic Simulation Environment (ASE)](https://iopscience.iop.org/article/10.1088/1361-648X/aa680e/meta?casa_token=ylmp7uEZ-BYAAAAA:SRe2v_QrxXhw5O0ZrwNP5yyNQ8HbaG5vcbvBK98BQ6aZIs-qJ6C_1gjYBQ552Y68eJhnK0vPOheT8-R2gyGlaxCsnhGs)** and 📖 the employed uMLIP (you can see the corresponding publications for each model in the right corner of the app).

 #### Tutorials